ncl-iot-team/csc8110/README.md

 3. Import and run the ova file using VirtualBox.
 Username and password are cloud/cloud

 If you have already installed Docker for Windows, existing installation and related feature (Hyper-V) may create conflicts while running a VM image.
-Please disable Hyper-V and restart windows before running VirtualBox
+Please disable Hyper-V, Virtual Machine Platform, Windows Hypervisor Platform, Windows Sandbox, Windows Subsystem for Linux and restart windows before running VirtualBox

 ![Disable HyperV Step 1](disableHyper-V-1.png?raw=true "Search for 'Turn Windows Features on or off'")